sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

   }}
 ```

-### Explicit push token registration
+### Explicit Push Token Registration

 There are certain situations where it is either desirable to explicitly register push token and/or get assurance that the push token is indeed registered.
 These situations should be handled using new [UserController API](doc:voice-android-cloud-user-controller).

-## Receive and forward push notifications to a Sinch client
+## Receive and Forward Push Notifications to a Sinch Client

 For more details regarding how to implement receiving a FCM downstream message, please see the [Android developer site for FCM](https://firebase.google.com/docs/cloud-messaging/android/receive).